tobiasdemendonca/terraform-provider-maas/DEVELOPMENT.md

     ```bash
     make testacc
     ```
-    Note that you may need to specify a specific environment variables for some tests to pass, for example machine or fabric ids.
+    Note that you may need to specify a specific environment variables for some tests to pass, for example machine ids.
 Add these to your `env.sh` file before sourcing it again, if required:
     ```bash
     export TF_ACC=1
     export TF_ACC_NETWORK_INTERFACE_MACHINE=<machine_id> # e.g. b68rn4